Bridging the global digital divide: ensuring equitable access to digital technologies (MUN)

 The topic of the day-long MUN will be "Bridging the global digital divide: ensuring equitable access to digital technologies".
 Half of the world still lacks reliable access to the internet, and this gap is growing as new technologies emerge.
 This MUN therefore focuses on what it takes to close that gap, such as investments in infrastructure, affordable connectivity, and digital literacy, to make sure no one is left behind.

-The session will be chaired by two members of GIMUN, who will ensure that the debate is held according to the UN's Rules of Procedure.
+The session will be chaired by Ms. Elina LAMPI (President of GIMUN 2025-26) and Ms. Abril ORTEGA ANDRADE (Secretary General of GIMUN 2025-26), who will ensure that the debate is held according to the UN's Rules of Procedure.
 A maximum of 30 delegates will be able to take part in the MUN.
 The day will be divided into three sessions, each ranging from 1.5-2 hours.
 At the end of the day, delegates are expected to have produced a UN-style resolution, in which the ideas and measures discussed during the MUN regarding the committee's topic are formulated.

 -